Toutouwai/FilesRenameReplace/README.md

 #### Rename

-Use the text input to edit or replace the existing name (excluding file extension).
+Use the text input to edit the existing name (excluding file extension).

 #### Replace